Do this, before you publish your content [A content creation ritual!]

 - Proofread the article: Check for grammar mistakes and spelling errors.
 A single spelling mistake can ruin your online business’s reputation.
 Most editors like MS word do a pretty good job in auto-suggesting the spelling mistakes and grammatical errors.
 But they only show syntax errors and skip the mistakes which their algorithm can’t catch.
 For example, MS word doesn’t warn you when you write “hen” instead of “when“.

 - This is when you need a professional grammar checker like Grammarly.
-It is also the best tool to check grammatical errors, detect plagiarism and even offer human proof reading services.
+It is also the best tool to check grammatical errors that also sums up as the best plagiarism checker, comma checker tool and even offers free online proofreading tool all in one go.

 - Ask someone outside the industry to read it: Many times we get used to industry traditions and tend to overlook certain mistakes.
 When someone outside readers your content he can quickly notice abnormal patterns in it like over stuffing of keywords or improper tone of writing.